Amniote: Description

 Zoologists characterize amniotes in part by embryonic development that includes the formation of several extensive membranes, the amnion, chorion, and allantois.
 Amniotes develop directly into a (typically) terrestrial form with limbs and a thick stratified epithelium (rather than first entering a feeding larval tadpole stage followed by metamorphosis, as amphibians do).
 In amniotes, the transition from a two-layered periderm to a cornified epithelium is triggered by thyroid hormone during embryonic development, rather than by metamorphosis.
 The unique embryonic features of amniotes may reflect specializations for eggs to survive drier environments; or the increase in size and yolk content of eggs may have permitted, and coevolved with, direct development of the embryo to a large size.

 Adaptation for terrestrial living

 Features of amniotes evolved for survival on land include a sturdy but porous leathery or hard eggshell and an allantois that facilitates respiration while providing a reservoir for disposal of wastes.
 Their kidneys (metanephros) and large intestines are also well-suited to water retention.
 Most mammals do not lay eggs, but corresponding structures develop inside the placenta.
+The evolution of reproductive strategies such as oviparity, ovoviviparity, and viviparity occurred independently across multiple amniote lineages, likely influenced by environmental pressures such as temperature, humidity, and predation risk.